pzaino/thecrowler/doc/docker_build.md

   (for example, 2 2 etc).

 - **Step 5**: Generate your **config.yaml** file based on your desired configuration.
 You can simply start from renaming config.default to `config.yaml` and then modify it according to your needs.
 If you are building multiple VDI's you will need to add the appropriate number of VDI's to the `config.yaml` and their reachable ports (you can check your docker-compose for the ports).
 If you need more info on the available options and how to configure them please click [here](./config_yaml.md) for more details.

+  **Please Note**: If you decided to spin up multiple VDIs, you will need to modify the `config.yaml` file to reflect the number of VDIs you want to spin up.
+You will need to add an entry for each of them with the port number that you want to use for each VDI (check your Docker-compose file for the port numbers), and the container name for each VDI.

 - **Step 6**: To build the CROWler docker images, run the following command: